JupiterOne-Archives/docs/knowledgeBase/getting-started_and-admin/configure-integrations.md

   * `ONE_DAY`
   * `ONE_WEEK`

-Each integration will have a slightly different mechanism for authentication as required by the provider.
+Each integration has a slightly different mechanism for authentication as required by the provider.
 For example, the AWS integration uses an IAM role and assume role trust policies for access.
 Other integrations may use an API key/token, OAuth, or Basic Auth.

 Additional options are also available for each integration.
 Common options include:

-* `Tag with Account` - if you want data from this integration the `Account Name` of this configuration
+* `Tag with Account` - if you want to tag the data from this integration with the `Account Name` of this configuration.

-* `Tag as Production` - adds a tag indicating this is production data
+* `Tag as Production` - adds a tag indicating this is production data.

-Depending on the integration there will may be other choices in the additional options section.
+Depending on the integration, there may be other choices in the additional options section.

 This video shows an example of how to configure an AWS integration.